-With regard to animal husbandry there are two main geographical priorities in the Görlitz nature reserve: Europe and Central Asia.
-The Oberlausitzer farm has been a comprehensive, authentic and realistic facility for our European pets for a long time.
+With regard to animal husbandry there are two main geographical priorities in Görlitz Nature Conservation Zoo: Europe and Central Asia.
+The Upper Lusatian farm has been a comprehensive, authentic and realistic facility for our European pets for a long time.
 In 2005 the foundation stone of the Tibetan village was laid in order to not separate our Asian pets by putting them in individual houses and enclosures.
 At the end of 2006 the building site was consecrated by a Tibetan monk.

 A two-storey farmhouse is accessible for visitors to give more insight into the typical Tibetan way of life and furnishings.
 In comparison to the neighboring barn the architectural styles, methods and use can be compared directly.
 Chortening, prayer flags, a water-powered prayer wheel, hand-held prayer wheels and mani stones convey impressions of Buddhist religion.
 In the Tibetan farmhouse trilingual signs inform about their meaning but also the origin of mandalas or the handling of the grain mill.
 A three-minute film tells of the establishment of the Tibetan village in the zoo in the living room of the Tibetan farmhouse.